 African gods and kingdoms

 I decided that I would select a few African myths which present alternative stories to the very well known ancient Greek myths, that every child is taught about in UK schools.
 There are many African creation stories across countries and ethnic groups.
-I’ve chosen to tell myths from Nigeria, Togo, and Benin, about the pantheon of Yoruba gods and how the earth was made.
-Just like the Greek gods, the Yoruba gods have powers and attributes they are known for.
+I’ve chosen to tell myths from Nigeria, Togo, and Benin, about the pantheon of Yoruba Orishas and how the earth was made.
+Just like the Greek gods, the Yoruba Orishas have powers and attributes they are known for.
 I’ve also selected some stories that tell of the ancient kingdoms and the formation of tribes in Africa like the Ludo people of Uganda.
 These stories are ancient.
-There are sibling rivalry, royal clashes, and lots of migration.
+They tell of sibling rivalry, royal clashes, and lots of migration.
 They existed before the current national boundaries were drawn up.
 They predate the history of colonization and independence.
+They are amazing stories and I’im so excited to be bringing them to life in my own words.

 For my selection of legends, I have included stories from the indigenous people who first inhabited the lands like the Caribs and Arawaks from Guyana.
 There are hundreds of stories to share, but this collection is representative of a small part of Africa and the Caribbean – a view of the past.
 They are some of my favourite stories that I believe will delight and educate our young readers.